reikolydia/RazerBlade2018Hackintosh/README.md

 - Fast boot
 - Launch CSM

-Thuderbolt can be turned on but it causes a number of issues and doesn't seem to work in macOS anyway (as reported by someone who tried a TB device on this computer).
+Thunderbolt can be turned on but it causes a number of issues and doesn't seem to work in macOS anyway (as reported by someone who tried a TB device on this computer).

 Stuff in this repo
 ---